 Nasal Cleansing Exercise

-To balance the Prana Vata and Shleshaka Kapha by following a Vata-Kapha pacifying diet.
+Step 1: To balance the Prana Vata and Shleshaka Kapha by following a Vata-Kapha pacifying diet.
 Eat foods that are not too hot, and also not too cold.

-Drink plenty of water mixed with spices, to purify the sinuses of toxins.
+Step 2: Drink plenty of water mixed with spices, to purify the sinuses of toxins.
 Use Steam

-Body should be detoxified to re-establish a balanced environment in the sinus area.
+Step 3: The body should be detoxified to re-establish a balanced environment in the sinus area.